jamieberrier/puppy_love_frontend/resources/notes.md

 - find new dog rescue/adoption api

 ## QUESTIONS / ISSUES
-- Want to populate breeds table with external API
+- How to hide api client key and secret
 - how to upload image/video

 ### PETFINDER API